 "My research interests focus on fairness in the workplace.
 I am particularly interested in what makes people feel unfairly treated and how to help employees recover from unfair experiences.
 I also examine emotions and aggression in the workplace.
 Some examples of the research questions that I investigate in those areas include what makes some emotions 'toxic,' how can people’s emotions impact the way that they respond to fairness issues, what makes some people more likely to be the recipient of aggression, and when is it functional or 'moral' to engage in revenge?"

-"My research is centered on status and power in organizations.
-I explore how positions or feelings of power and status relate to attitudes, behavior, and well-being.
+"My research is centred on status and power in organizations.
+I explore how positions or feelings of power and status relate to attitudes, behaviour, and well-being.
 For example, I have asked whether power corrupts, if powerful individuals become 'power-hungry,' how status differentials affect relationships in teams, why those with high status enjoy better health, and if the stigma of following is self-reinforcing."

 "My research program encompasses two lines of research: research on gender and cultural diversity in the workplace, and research on emotions and emotion regulation in the workplace.
 In my first line of research, I examine issues of diversity in the workplace in two ways: by examining reactions and support for gender- and race-based employment equity (EE) policies, and by examining diversity in teams.
 For example, I have been examining how different types of sexism (hostile and benevolent) influence reactions to diversity policies in the workplace.
 In my second line of research, I examine the effects of emotions and emotion regulation on the individuals who experience and regulate emotions (intrapersonal effects of emotions) and individuals who observe emotions in others (social effects of emotions).
 In particular, I have been examining cultural influences on the social effects of emotions such as the effects of culturally different thinking styles."